 When I say this is an Easy Paneer Recipe, trust me it is.

 You have to use full-cream milk as the milk needs to have enough fat to separate into the curds.
 Paneer has a very mild milky flavour and it is a firm cheese with a crumbly texture.

-For this recipe I just used milk and some lemon juice, you can use vinegar too.
+For this recipe I just used milk and some vinegar.
 If you want a softer texture you can add some fresh cream to the milk.

 How to make Paneer